ibm-cloud-docs/watsonxdata/optimizer_iceberg_stats.md

    `<TABLE_NAME>`: The name of table in uppercase.
 It is recommended to gather statistics for each table individually.

    `<PRESTO_HOST>`: The hostname of Presto engine of which the statistics is collected from.
-You can find the connection details of Presto engine by clicking on the engine in the Infrastructure manager page of watsonx.data.
+You can find the connection details of Presto engine by clicking on the engine in the Infrastructure manager page of {{site.data.keyword.lakehouse_short}}.

    `<PRESTO_USER>`: The Presto username that is used to run the statistics collection.
 Username can be `ibmlhapikey` or `ibmlhtoken`.
 It is recommended to use `ibmlhapikey`.

    `<PRESTO_PWD>`: The Presto password that is used to run the statistics collection.
 Password can be a base64 API key or token corresponding to the username.

+   This sync command might experience timeouts.
+However, the underlying sync process usually completes successfully within a short period.
+Verify the sync operation in a few minutes by following the procedure in [Verifying table sync in watsonx.data](watsonxdata?topic=watsonxdata-sync_optimizer_verify).
+   {: note}